natthasath/docker-openkb/README.md

-# 🎉 Template Docker Compose
+# 🎉 Docker openKB

-Docker Compose is a tool for defining and running multi-container Docker applications.
-It allows developers to configure all of their application's services in a single file, and then start and stop those services with a single command.
+openKB is an open-source knowledge base platform that enables users to easily create, manage and share knowledge within their organization.
+It is designed to be simple, yet powerful, and can be easily customized to fit the specific needs of any team or company.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 ![rating](https://img.shields.io/badge/rating-★★★★★-yellow)